MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 > [!NOTE]
 > <!--Last Resort Note-->Actions in the "Last Resort", "Software Shutdown", and "Failsafe" columns cannot be suppressed

+## Suggestions for Application Response

+The following is a breakdown of suggested mitigations an application can take based on which peripheral(s) need mitigation.
+It is up to the application developer to determine which of these actions may have a more significant effect on each peripheral given every application is different.
+Developers should prioritize actions they take based on the impact to the end user.

+### Suggested Mitigations by Peripheral

+#### CPU

+* Reduce framerate
+* Adjust per frame workload
+  * Physics operations
+  * Minimize background CPU cycles

+#### GPU

+* Reduce framerate
+* Reduce resolution
+* Reduce scene complexity (number of triangles and texture)
+* Reduce field of view (FOV)
+* Foveation
+* Reduce PhotoVideoCamera frame processing

+#### Dram

+* Texture complexity
+* Reduce framerate
+* Reduce resolution
+* Foveation

+#### Network

+* Reduce bandwidth
+* Reduce video call framerate
+* Stop background network activity (ex: application telemetry)

+#### Battery

+* Move to a cooler environment
+* Use device without a charger

+#### Display

+* Increase the number of black pixels in the scene
+* Use low-power colors (ex: green)

+#### PhotoVideoCamera

+* Reduce framerate
+* Reduce resolution
+* Stop using the PhotoVideoCamera

 ## Registering for Events

 To get notifications, there are three requirements: